Matteljay/tacybot/README.md

 ## Usage

 This section has documentation for the end-user.
 To install and use the source code yourself, go to the [Installation section](#installation).

-### Dashboard

 Request an account on [tacy.libersystems.com](https://tacy.libersystems.com/).
 Wait for it to get approved or send an e-mail to *matteljay [at] pm [dot] me*.

+### Dashboard

 After logging in you get forwarded to your personal price ticker dashboard.
 Here you can add cryptocurrency pairs.
 The abbreviations like *LTCUSDT* can be found on [binance.com/en/markets](https://www.binance.com/en/markets), use these in the *Add pair* dialog.
 Several different pages with different pairs can be added to your personal dashboard.
 These steps are also shown in the introduction video above.
-Note that contrary to other crypto price listings, on TacyBot the prices are presented in [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation).
+Note that contrary to other crypto price listings, TacyBot lists the prices in [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation).
 That way the amount of information you get per price is constant.
 For example, a price of *0.00003* is hard to quantify and has less data than *3.246e-5*.
 A price of *35742* has too much data, *3.574e+4* removes some irrelevancy.

 ### User Info

-To open the menu pane by clicking the 3-bar symbol (hamburger icon) in the upper right corner.
+Open the menu pane by clicking the 3-bar symbol (hamburger icon) in the upper right corner.
 Then click *User Info*.
-TacyBot includes a flexible user account management screen.
-Here you can change your optional *display name*.
+TacyBot includes a flexible user account management section.
+Here you can change your optional *Display name*.
 Your password is needed to confirm the change.
 If you click *Change Login Credentials*, you can even change your e-mail address and password.
 Again, your old password is required to confirm this.

 ### Trader

 On the menu pane, click *Trader*.
 This page enables you to get your Binance wallet contents and enables advanced stand-alone trading by the TacyBot server back-end.
 To enable this, first your trading account on Binance needs to be configured correctly.
-Generate and API key pair (label & secret), as is explained in the introduction video.
-The important page can be accessed on your account page as shown here, make sure to check the same permission boxes and IP privileges option.
+Generate an API key pair (label & secret), as is explained in the introduction video.
+Your Binance keys can be accessed on your account page as shown here, make sure to check the same permission boxes and *IP privileges* option.

 ![apikey](screenshots/apikey.png)

 TacyBot requires you to copy-paste the key pair into the Trader dialog.
 For this, open the *keys* symbol and paste the keys there.
 Now you can load your Binance wallet balance quickly & easily.
 Additionally, you now enabled the option to perform advanced automated trades.
 For every trade you write, it is important to **round** the volume you use as much as possible.
 Otherwise Binance will throw obscure errors such as *LOT_SIZE*.
-These are pretty harmless but may result in your order failing to trigger at the time you want.
+These are pretty harmless but may result in your order failing to trigger at the time and market conditions you wanted.
 To understand such error messages, Binance provides and explanation on their [API documentation](https://binance-docs.github.io/apidocs/spot/en/#filters).

 There are four different types of trades possible, every time the *ETHUSDT* pair is used as an example here.
 - Instant market (mkt)